 The SIMMCO Construction Process

-Thank you so much for choosing SIMMCO!
+Thank you so much for choosing SIMMCO for your roofing & exterior needs!
 We really appreciate your business.
 In an effort to be transparent and to avoid any surprises we wanted to give you some insight as to how to prepare for the construction process.
-Below are a few things to be aware of or to do to ensure a smooth process during the project – if you have any questions about these items, feel free to contact your project manager directly or call our office at 314-400-2122.
+Below are a few things to be aware of to ensure a smooth process during the project – if you have any questions about these items, feel free to contact your project manager directly or call our office at 314-400-2122 (in MO) or 910-286-3586 (in NC).

 - Delivery – materials are scheduled to be delivered a day or so before your project date.
 Your project manager will contact you to let you know what that day will be.
 Once the materials are delivered, your project manager will stop by to collect the initial down payment.